 Hence, the speed of light in glass is 2 × 108 m s-1

-(ii) The speed of light in glass is not independent of the colour of the light.
-For a white light, the refractive index of a violet component of white light is greater than the refractive Index of a red component.
-Hence, the speed of violet light is less than the speed of red light in the glass.
+(ii) The speed of light is dependent on the colour of the light.
+For a white light, the refractive index of the violet component is greater than the refractive index of red component.
+So, the speed of violet light is less than the speed of the red light in the glass.
 This will reduce the speed of violet light in glass prism when compared with red light.

 In Young’s double-slit experiment, 0.28mm separation between the slits and the screen is placed 1.4m away.
 1.2cm is the distance between the central bright fringe and the fourth bright fringe.
 Determine the wavelength of light used in the experiment.

 Distance between the slits and the screen, D = 1.4 m

 and the distance between the slits, d = 0.28 mm = 0.28 x 10-3 m